 - Distributed workforces will remain commonplace, making employee engagement a differentiator.

-In 2024, a strong company culture will be less about making the office a fun environment and more about ensuring employees, feel seen and heard by colleagues and managers, understand the value of their work, and are set up to succeed in their respective roles.
+In 2024, a strong company culture will be less about making the office a fun environment and more about ensuring employees feel seen and heard by colleagues and managers, understand the value of their work to the business at large, and are set up to succeed in their respective roles.

 Employee engagement starts with the interview and rolls into onboarding.

-By rethinking how you engage your staff, you can boost retention and prove to external candidates your company has capably adapted to accommodate a distributed workforce — a potential competitive differentiator.
+By rethinking how you engage your staff, you can boost retention and prove to external candidates your company cares about their well-being and long-term career path.

 5) An effort to improve workers’ well-being